 - Deputations are limited to five (5) minutes.

 - Presentations, which include staff, or parties invited by staff, or other government agency presentations as well as awards, certificates, grants and other recognitions are limited to ten (10) minutes.

-- The consent of Council or Committee of the Whole is required to extend a deputation or presentation beyond its alloted time.
+- The consent of Council or Committee of the Whole is required to extend a deputation or presentation beyond its allotted time.

 - When addressing Council or answering a question, all comments should be directed to the Mayor.
-The Mayor is addressed as Mayor Van Bynen, Mr. Mayor or Your Worship.
+The Mayor is addressed as Mayor Taylor, Mr. Mayor or Your Worship.